vuongngo/cheerseeng/README.md

-# Angular app for cheersee
+# Angular app for cheersee (under development process)
+* Is used with cheerseeapi